 Process & Timing

 1. Who files: Usually the cotenant seeking reimbursement raises the issue (often the surviving spouse).
-Where: Typically in a partition proceeding filed with the Clerk of Superior Court (as an estate/real property matter) in the county where the property is located.
+Where: Typically in a partition proceeding in the county where the property is located.
 What: A request/application in the partition case asking the court to account for and credit carrying costs (supported by documentation).
-When: Under the partition statute, the request must be made within the partition proceeding—timing depends on whether the case is an actual partition or a partition sale.
+When: Under N.C.
+Gen. Stat. § 46A-27, in an actual partition the application must be made before the commissioners file their report; in a partition sale, the right may be asserted at any time during the partition proceeding.

 2. Documentation step: Gather and organize proof of each payment (mortgage statements showing principal/interest/escrow, tax bills/receipts, insurance declarations and paid invoices, repair invoices) and proof of the date of death and ownership status (deed, estate filings).